Skip to Content

 Oklahoma Oklahoma does not tax military retirement pay.

-Oregon Oregon exempts any military retirement income earned before October 1, 1991.
+Oregon Oregon exempts any military retirement if all your federal service occurred before October 1, 1991.
 Otherwise, military retirement income is taxed at ordinary rates.

 Pennsylvania Pennsylvania does not tax military retirement pay.